YuEnoch/NmerGene-NeutrophilProteases/README.md

-# NNK-NeutrophilProteases
-**High Throughput Sequencing Analysis Pipeline for analyzing 5 Amino Acid Mutagenesis Data**
+# High Throughput Sequencing Analysis Pipeline for analyzing N-Mer Amino Acid Mutagenesis Data

 This folder contains files involved in the high throughput sequencing analysis from the 5 Amino Acid Mutagenesis sequencing data.
 It identifies significantly enriched peptides, analyzes the amino/nucleic acid frequencies, and clusters the enriched peptides based on their properties (Principal Component Analysis).
 The pipeline is all outlined in order within NmerGene.py, which automatically calls the rest of the scripts as long as they are in the same folder.